3 Nights in Ljubljana

 Day 4 - Traveling to Rovinj by Private Car

 A morning start is recommended for your trip to Rovinj as there are some fascinating stops along the way.
 A private van and driver will pick you up from your accommodations.
 About halfway to Rovinj, we suggest touring the Postojna caves as well as visiting the nearby Predjama Castle.
 Built into the side of a cliff, it is a marvel.
 Entrances for the cave and castle are not included and need to be bought at the site.
 We will include these stops on your itinerary which means you'll probably arrive in Rovinj in the late afternoon, just in time to check in to your accommodations.
 The duration of the journey, stops included, is about 6 hours.
-Since you’ll be crossing a border on your way, your journey can take a bit longer, depending on border crossing waiting time.
+Please note that this is a non guided transfer with a local English-speaking driver.

 3 Nights in Rovinj